-If you think thick carpets, Victorian detail, pictures on walls and ceilings, a great selection of wines and beers and then you are getting a better idea as to what the place has to offer.
-The venue also has an internal courtyard great for larger tables and with quite a rustic feel to it.
+If you think thick carpets, Victorian detail, pictures on walls and ceilings, a great selection of wines and beers – then you are getting a better idea of what the place has to offer.
+The Cricketers Brighton also has an internal courtyard great for larger tables with a rustic feel to it.

 A Venue Since 1547